tychen-SJTU/tychen-SJTU.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to TieyuanChen's homepage!"
+title: "Welcome to Tieyuan Chen's homepage!"
 author_profile: true
 redirect_from:
   - /about/